 The Carnal Heart

 This is the heart we are born with.
-It is naturally selfish and wants to do things that are not what God desires for us; or in other words, rebellion comes easy to us.
+It is naturally selfish and wants to do things that are not what God desires for us, where rebellion against God will come natural to us.

 “The heart is deceitful above all things,